Inherited IRA Management Concepts That

 in the case of large Inherited IRA accounts.
 Once set up

-with the right advisor and the right trustee (institution/custodian), proper management secrets can all but guarantee
+with the right adviser and the right trustee (institution/custodian), proper management secrets can all but guarantee

 At this point, I assume you have figured out you are not